MikkelSchubert/adapterremoval/docs/detailed_overview.rst

 1. Read filtering
 -----------------

-Reads with more than `--maxns` ambiguous bases (Ns), that are shorter than `--minlength`, that are longer than `--maxlength`, or that have a complexity score less than `--min-complexity` are discarded.
+Reads with more than `--max-ns` ambiguous bases (Ns), that are shorter than `--min-length`, that are longer than `--max-length`, or that have a complexity score less than `--min-complexity` are discarded.
 If one read in a pair is filtered, then the remaining read is classified as a "singleton" read.

 5. Output
 ---------

-Reads are written to the files specified using `--basename` and/or the individual `--out-*` options, with the `--out-*` options taking priority.
+Reads are written to the files specified using `--out-prefix` and/or the individual `--out-*` options, with the `--out-*` options taking priority.
 If multiple `--out-*` options point to the same file, then all of those reads are written to that file.
-Interleaved output can also be obtained by using the `--interleaved` or the `--interleaved-output` options, in which case mate 1 and mate 2 reads are both written to the file specified with `--file1` or `{basename}.fastq` if `--basename` is used.
+Interleaved output can also be obtained by using the `--interleaved` or the `--interleaved-output` options, in which case mate 1 and mate 2 reads are both written to the file specified with `--in-file1` or `{prefix}.fastq` if `--out-prefix` is used.

-If demultiplexing is enabled, the reads that did not match any barcodes will be written to `{basename}.unidentified.fastq` in single-end mode and to `{basename}.unidentified.r1.fastq` and `{basename}.unidentified.r2.fastq` in paired end mode.
+If demultiplexing is enabled, the reads that did not match any barcodes will be written to `{prefix}.unidentified.fastq` in single-end mode and to `{prefix}.unidentified.r1.fastq` and `{prefix}.unidentified.r2.fastq` in paired end mode.

 Gzip compression may be enabled using either the `--gzip` option for all files, or per file using the `--out-*` options by specifying a filename ending with a `.gz` extension.
 The `--gzip-level` option specifies the compression level used, with block-based compression using `libdeflate` used for compression levels above 3 and `isa-l` compression used for levels 3 and below.

 The special filename `/dev/null` may be used with output options to signal that the corresponding reads should not be saved.
 Statistics are still collected for these reads, but compression/writing is not performed.
-Either `--basename` or at least one `--out-*` option must be specified, but one can perform a dry run by for example using `--basename /dev/null`.
+Either `--out-prefix` or at least one `--out-*` option must be specified, but one can perform a dry run by for example using `--prefix /dev/null`.

 Basic statistics are collected for all output data, and detailed per-nucleotide statistics are collected from a random selection of reads determined by the `--report-sample-rate` option.